 About the Project

 The Military Road Safety Improvements Project will implement safety improvements at three intersections on Military Road: at Nelly Custis Drive, at Marcey Road, and at 36th Road North.
-These intersections were identified in a 2004 Arterial Transportation Management Study that suggested several recommendations to improve safety for all modes of transportation in the Military Road corridor.
+These intersections were originally identified in a 2004 Arterial Transportation Management Study that suggested several recommendations to improve safety for all modes of transportation in the Military Road corridor.

-Military Road and Nelly Custis Drive intersection
+Intersection of Military Road & Nelly Custis Drive

 Safety improvements will focus on: